btford/briantford.com/jade/blog/angular-bower.md

 λ → bower link angular-my-component
 ```

 What does this do?
-Basically, it creates a symbolic link from the `angular-my-directive` directory to the appropriate directoy inside of `components` for the app.
+Basically, it creates a symbolic link from the `angular-my-directive` directory to the appropriate directory inside of `components` for the app.
 Thus, when you make changes to the component, they'll be reflected in your app.
-This is a great way to develop an app and a set of resuable components alongside eachother.
+This is a great way to develop an app and a set of reusable components alongside eachother.

 ### Adding Tests